Search

 What causes inflation?

-One way inflation comes into consideration is the correlation it has with the Fed's interest rate hikes—and expectations about the timing and size of future hikes.
+Ultimately, it's tough to definitively say how inflation impacts stock market returns, when inflation is just one of many variables at play.
+One way inflation comes into consideration is its correlation with the Fed's interest rate hikes—and expectations about the timing and size of future hikes.
 Higher interest rates can discourage businesses from borrowing money to expand operations, for instance.
-Fears about the economy dipping into a recession play a major role as well.
+Fears about the economy dipping into a recession also can play a role.

 Why this could be a good time to invest in stocks

-Think about it: The S&P 500, an index that represents the average performance of a group of 500 large capitalization stocks, has gained about 10.7% on average annually since 1957.
-Yet, the inflation rate in the U.S. averaged 3.28% from 1914 to 2022.
+The S&P 500, an index that represents the average performance of a group of 500 large capitalization stocks, has gained about 10.7% on average annually since 1957.
+Yet, the inflation rate in the U.S. averaged 3.28% from 1914 to 2023.

-Growth vs value stocks: What you should know
+Growth vs. value stocks: What you should know

 How growth stocks work

 Growth stocks are typically companies whose shares are expected to grow at a faster rate than the market average.
-There are a few considerations to keep in mind about this type of investment:

 How value stocks work

-• Value stocks have a low P/E ratio, which might seem like a bad sign, but it could mean that a company's stock is undervalued.
-A low P/E is not always an indication of poor company performance.
+Value stocks, on the other hand, tend to be cheaper.
+They're companies that have a low price-to-earnings (P/E) ratio, which compares a company's current share price to its earnings per share.
+A low P/E ratio might seem like a bad sign, but it could mean a company's stock is undervalued.
+A low P/E doesn't always indicate poor company performance.

-• Many value stocks belong to mature but steadily growing companies with stable revenues and earnings, with Berkshire Hathaway being one example.
+Many value stocks belong to mature but steadily growing companies with stable revenues and earnings, with Berkshire Hathaway being one example.

 What could happen to value stocks as rates rise?

 The growth style has generally outperformed value over the past decade.
-While the Pure Growth index earned a 13.05% 10-year annualized return through late August 2022, the Pure Value index returned 9.79%.
+While the Pure Growth index earned a 13.13% 10-year annualized return through late August 2023, the Pure Value index returned 10.74%.

 Factoring inflation into a stock's rate of return

-With inflation so prominently in the picture, it's important to understand the difference between a nominal rate of return and a real rate of return.
+With inflation prominently in the picture, it's important to understand the difference between a nominal rate of return and a real rate of return.

-A stock's nominal rate of return is the net gain or loss over a time period before adjusting for factors like inflation and taxes.
-While it can help you compare the performance of various stocks, it doesn't provide the whole picture you need to properly evaluate an investment.
+The net gain or loss over a time period before adjusting for factors like inflation and taxes.
+While it can help you compare the various stocks' performance, it doesn't provide the whole picture you need to evaluate an investment.

-A stock's real rate of return accounts for factors like inflation and taxes.
+Accounts for factors like inflation and taxes.
 The real rate of return is lower than the nominal rate of return when inflation is present.

-Here's an illustrative example that uses simple calculations and ignores taxes and other factors: A stock that generates a 9% return over one year has a 9% nominal rate of return.
+Here's an example that uses simple calculations and ignores taxes and other factors: A stock that generates a 9% return over one year has a 9% nominal rate of return.
 However, when the inflation rate is 5%, the real return rate is only 4% (9% minus 5%).

-Steer clear of emotional decisions
+Avoid emotional decisions

 On that note, remember that a slumping stock market can provide an opportunity to find good stocks that are essentially on sale.
-(Who doesn't like a sale?)

 Diversify & rebalance your portfolio

-As in times of low inflation, it's wise to build and maintain a well-diversified portfolio.** While value stocks typically show strength during periods of inflation, it could be risky to limit all your holdings to those equities.
-Growth stocks likely will rebound one day.
+As in times of low inflation, it's wise to build and maintain a well-diversified portfolio.
+While value stocks typically show strength during periods of inflation, it could be risky to limit all your holdings to those equities.
+Growth stocks may rebound one day.
 Aim for a mix of assets that fit your risk tolerance and account for the amount of time you plan to stay invested.

 Share